 The look in her eyes sent chills down Emilia’s spine.

 Iota lifted her gloved hand and sent another wave of chains flying into the air.
 The metal links did not hurtle towards Emilia, Cadence, or Viktoria however.
 Instead, they shot outwards and bulleted their surroundings: the forestry and the train that was chugging parallel.
 The chains pierced through the windows and shattered glass there.
-Shouts of terror and alarm followed.
+Shouts of terror and alarm bled out and were lost to the wind.

 Very faintly, Emilia could hear moaning and desperate shouting from the toppled carts.
 Civilians.
 Injured.
-People she was bound by her duty as serving.
-It was different than casualties on the field.
+People she was bound by her duty to serve.
+It was different from casualties on the field.
 Those casualties had happened in enemy territory.
 This was in her home.

 “They could be infected,” Iota muttered to herself.
 “Better to get rid of them now.”
 Despite her voice sounding remorseful and her eyes looking somber, her lips were twisted into a grin.